dauphinpasdroit/budibase-with-traefik-docker/README.md

 ```

-The volume are setup to take the conf needed by traefik.
+The volumes are setup to take the conf needed by traefik.

-The `conf` folder, with the files `headers.yml`and `tls.yaml`, is the configuration of Traefik.
-The file `traefik.yaml`as well.
+The `conf` folder, with the files `headers.yml`and `tls.yaml`, is the Traefic configuration, and also the `traefik.yaml` file.